-These frosted Snowman Sugar Cookies have a melt-in-your mouth softness like the Lofthouse sugar cookies, yet they taste a thousand times better!
-Simply put they are one dreamy holiday cookie!
+Snowman Sugar Cookies have a melt-in-your mouth softness like the Lofthouse sugar cookies, yet they taste a thousand times better!
+You’ll be savoring them down to the last crumb, simply put they are one dreamy holiday cookie.

 Like I mentioned in an earlier post about these, these Sugar Cookies would definitely make the cut for my list of top 5 favorite Christmas cookies!

 I love their perfectly soft and tender crumb – thanks to the cornstarch and sour cream.

 I love their flavor – which is a buttery cookie with hints of depth thanks to the sour cream, then the almond and vanilla extract add some decadence.